marshallward/optiflop/doc/roofline_examples.rst

 --------------------------

-Scalar multiplication with vector addition is the first example of peak arithmetic performance.
+Scalar multiplication with vector addition is the first example of peak arithmetic performance on one port.
 The example code block is shown below:

 .. code:: c